UFAL-DSG/tgen/USAGE.md

 ```

 We recommend using [virtualenv](https://virtualenv.pypa.io/) to install all the required libraries.
+If your system Python version is different from 3.6-3.7, you can use [Miniconda](https://docs.conda.io/en/latest/miniconda.html)
+to get a minimal Python 3.7 environment.

 To replicate most of the experiments in our papers, you will also need to install
 [Treex](http://ufal.cz/treex) (including the newest version from the Git repository as